BestWillInTheWorld/techshed-hugo/content/_index.md

     skills?

-    Does working on real-world issues using technology sound good?
+    We work on real-world issues using technology.

     <br>